oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-6-build-verse-submitter.md

 # Verse Submitter
 The Verse Builder can set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier) by building [verse submitter](/docs/verse-developer/how-to-build-verse/1-6-build-verse-submitter).

-If you build a verse submitter, first you have to build [L1-Light-node](/docs/verse-developer/how-to-build-verse/1-5-build-L1-light-node).

 ## About
 Instant Verifier of Verse-Layer for the Oasys Blockchain.